Financial Aid Glossary

 Scholarship: An award granted on the basis of grades and other academic achievement rather than solely on financial need.

-Subsidized Federal Stafford Loans: For subsidized loans, loan interest is paid on your behalf by the government while you are enrolled as at least a half-time student and during grace or deferment periods.
+Subsidized Federal Stafford Loans: For subsidized loans, the interest is paid on your behalf by the government while you are enrolled as at least a half-time student and during grace or deferment periods.
 For both subsidized and unsubsidized loans, repayment of principal and interest begins six months after you cease to be enrolled at least half-time.

-Unsubsidized Federal Stafford Loans: For unsubsidized loans, loan interest accrues within sixty days of disbursement and can be paid while you are in school, or capitalized until you begin repayment.
+Unsubsidized Federal Stafford Loans: For unsubsidized loans, interest accrues within sixty days of disbursement and can be paid while you are in school or capitalized until you begin repayment.
 Capitalized interest is added to the principal amount outstanding.
 For both subsidized and unsubsidized loans, repayment of principal and interest begins six months after you cease to be enrolled at least half-time.

-Unmet Need: The difference between a Student's Cost of Attendance (COA) and the Expected Family Contribution (EFC).
+Unmet Need: The difference between a student's Cost of Attendance (COA) and the Expected Family Contribution (EFC).